Skip to main content

 Because of that, every team should be using a growth mindset and tracking the performance of their efforts, not just a growth team.

 Being a content marketer doesn’t mean creating content for content’s sake.
-It should be about ensuring that each piece of content has a clear purpose that is tied to business goals.
+It should be about ensuring that each piece of content has a clear strategy that is tied to business goals.

 Every piece of content needs to have a job, whether it’s meant to bring in more website traffic or help cultivate thought leadership.